Speedway Motorsports

-Speedway Motorsports, LLC is an American company that owns and manages auto racing facilities that host races sanctioned by NASCAR, NHRA, World of Outlaws and other racing series.
+Speedway Motorsports, LLC is an American company that owns and manages auto racing facilities.
 The company was founded by Bruton Smith and has its headquarters at Charlotte Motor Speedway, in Concord, North Carolina, just north of Charlotte.
 Speedway Motorsports owns nine racing facilities with a combined seating capacity of approximately 885,000.
 In addition to operating racetracks, Speedway Motorsports owns Performance Racing Network (PRN), U.S. Legend Cars International, and co-owns Motorsports Authentics.
+As of 2026, they own the second most racetracks used by NASCAR behind only NASCAR itself.

-After trading for 25 years on the New York Stock Exchange, where it was known as Speedway Motorsports, Inc. (SMI), the company was taken private in September 2019, and today is a wholly owned subsidiary of Sonic Financial Corporation, itself owned by members of Bruton Smith's family.
+After trading for 25 years on the New York Stock Exchange, where it was known as Speedway Motorsports, Inc. and used the ticker symbol SMI, the company was taken private in September 2019, and today is a wholly owned subsidiary of Sonic Financial Corporation, itself owned by members of Bruton Smith's family.
 The "SMI" initialism is still sometimes used colloquially.

 History

 Early history and founding

 Speedway Motorsports didn't officially incorporate until 1994.
 Bruton Smith began building SMI in the 1950s when he worked as a race promoter and eventually built Charlotte Motor Speedway in 1959.
 Smith left the racing business in the early 1960s to pursue other business ventures.
 He became very successful and by 1975 had owned majority shares in CMS and took over as CEO.
-A year later he appointed H.A.
-"Humpy" Wheeler as general manager.
+A year later he appointed Humpy Wheeler as general manager.
 Smith began to expand CMS, adding additional grandstands and facilities including condominiums, a first for a sports facility.